JennEYoon/datasciY/logs/logs-9.25.2020.md

 ### 9/28 6 am, finished setting up my white desk on 2nd floor.
   * Keep laser printer downstairs and plug in when down there.
   * Bring laptop and one of the monitors up.

+#### Taxes, 9/28/2020 Monday:
+  * reviewed receipts for 2017, 2018.
+  * ready to enter values.
+Dont fuss avout all the small amounts.
+  * largest deduction is house use for office.